Datafable/gbif-data-licenses/README.md

 This command will fetch all metadata from GBIF datasets and parse the dataset code and rights from it.
 The output will be written to the data folder.

+### Add new licenses to the licenses file

+`make data/licenses.mkd`

+This command will run the `unique_licenses.py` script.
+It will fetch the metadata from the `data/datasets.csv` file, look for licenses that were not documented in `data/licenses.mkd` yet, and append these to the file.
+If the file `data/licenses.mkd` does not exist, it will be created.

 ## Requirements

 - Unix make